relaycorp/veraid-authority/README.md

 The API employs the following roles:

-- Admin.
+- Super admin.
 They can do absolutely anything on any organisation.
 - Org admin.
 They can do anything within their own organisation.
 - Org member.
 They can manage much of their own membership in their respective organisation.